“Lose an hour in the morning and you will be all day hunting for it.” – Richard Whately

 A number of sleep solutions can offer help.
 The uses intelligent technology to help you get your sleep schedule on track – emitting a soft yellow light in the morning that simulating a natural sunrise, to help you wake up.
 The Nox also emits red light at night, encouraging the production of melatonin (contrary to the blue light emitted from smartphones).

 Tip: If you’re waking up in the dark before daylight, seize the opportunity to perch yourself in a place where you can watch the sunrise while you enjoy breakfast.

 We all know waking up early is easier said than done, especially on those cold mornings when the only place you want to be is warm under the covers.
 When you can achieve waking up early, it’s important to reward yourself for doing so.

-On top of this, creating an will allow you to enjoy a deeper, more restful sleep – in turn making it easier to wake up in the morning.
+Getting a good sleep is essential if you want to become an early bird.
+Creating an ideal environment for sleep will allow you to enjoy a deeper, more restful sleep – in turn making it easier to wake up in the morning.
 Your bedroom should be your sleep sanctuary, reserved only for sleeping and sex.

 When it comes to your sleeping environment, the ideal scenario is a cool, dark and quiet room.
 Invest in block-out curtains or an eye mask to keep out unwanted light, and listen to white noise or wear earplugs to prevent any unfamiliar noises from disturbing your sleep.
 Try to keep your room temperature between 18 and 22 degrees Celsius as well: this makes it easier for your body to reach the .